Privacy Policy

 14) Cookies and Similar Technologies

-The App may use technically necessary cookies/session storage in the merchant-facinginterface to maintain sessions and ensure core functionality.
+The App may use technically necessary cookies/session storage in the merchant-facing interface to maintain sessions and ensure core functionality.
+We do not set analytics or advertising cookies for end customers through the withdrawal functionality.

-15) Deletion Requests / Shopify Processes (Uninstall & Data Requests)
+15) Deletion Requests / Shopify Processes

 If a merchant uninstalls the App or submits a Shopify-related deletion request, we process deletion in line with Shopify’s mechanisms and our contractual obligations, without undue delay, subject to legal retention requirements.

-16) Changes to This Privacy Policy
+17) Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
 The updated version will be made available within the App and/or on our website, with the “Last updated” date adjusted accordingly.

-17) Contact
+18) Contact

 Jonas Busch (Einzelunternehmer)